BCDevOps/devops-platform-workshops/101_materials/101-workshop-notes.md

 # OpenShift 101 Notes

-These notes are a work in progress, designed to support facilitators and students with the workshop content found on the [OpenShift 101 mural board](https://app.mural.co/t/platformservices5977/m/platformservices5977/1646945371597/a8a55e85f341c492d8ef9c656f2381115d6b5c65?sender=uf0df5317d8dbea9ee48c7230).
+These notes are a work in progress.
+They are designed to support facilitators and students with the workshop content found on the [OpenShift 101 mural board](https://app.mural.co/t/platformservices5977/m/platformservices5977/1646945371597/a8a55e85f341c492d8ef9c656f2381115d6b5c65?sender=uf0df5317d8dbea9ee48c7230).
 These notes include material covered verbally when these slides are presented.

 ## Welcome and Introduction